-- Projects that meet a locally identified housing need and that are in short supply in the local housing market, as evidenced by credible data such as a local council resolution submitted with the application.
-(For HTC Threshold - Sample Letter, see www.mnhousing.gov > Multifamily Rental Partners > Housing Tax Credits > HTC Application Reference Materials.) - c.
+Projects that meet a locally identified housing need and that are in short supply in the local housing market, as evidenced by credible data submitted with the application.

+- c.
 Projects that are not restricted to persons of a particular age group and in which, for the term of the extended use period (term of the Declaration of Land Use Restrictive Covenants), a percentage of the units are set aside and rented to persons: - 1.
 With a serious and persistent mental illness as defined in Minnesota Statutes § 245.462, Subdivision 20, paragraph (c); - 2.
-With a developmental disability as defined in Section 6001, paragraph 5 of the Code; - 3.
-Who have been assessed as drug dependent persons as defined in Minnesota Statutes § 254A.02, Subdivision 5, and are receiving or will receive care and treatment services provided by an approved treatment program as defined in Minnesota Statutes § 254A.02, Subdivision 2; - 4.
+With a developmental disability as defined in Section 6001, paragraph 5 of the Code; - Who have been assessed as drug dependent persons as defined in Minnesota Statutes § 254A.02, Subdivision 5, and are receiving or will receive care and treatment services provided by an approved treatment program as defined in Minnesota Statutes § 254A.02, Subdivision 2; - 4.
 With a brain injury as defined in Minnesota Statutes § 256B.093, Subdivision 4, paragraph (a); or - 5.
 With permanent physical disabilities that substantially limit major life activities, if at least 50 percent of the units in the project are accessible as provided under Minnesota Rules Chapter 1341. - d.
 Projects, whether or not restricted to persons of a particular age group, which preserve existing subsidized housing, if the use of tax credits is necessary to (1) prevent conversion to market rate use or (2) to remedy physical deterioration of the project, which would result in loss of existing federal subsidies. - e.
 Projects financed by Rural Development, which meet statewide distribution goals.